WITHDRAWAL OF RANITIDINE In April 2020, the

 - sweating while having chest pain

-- severe or crushing chest pain
+- severe or crushing chest pain or discomfort

 - difficulty breathing

 Call 911 immediately if you experience symptoms of a heart attack.